const-void/rose-pine-man/README.md

 ## Applying custom colors
-Places intended for us to customize have been identified by a CUSTOMIZE-FOR-YOU token.
+Locations intended for us to customize have been identified by a `CUSTOMIZE-FOR-YOU` token.
 For custom colors, there are two steps:
 1. Add your custom color
 2. Apply your custom color to the custom theme

 ### Add custom color
-The first step is to add custom colors..look for the second CUSTOMIZE-FOR-YOU token, and add your own colors!
+The first step is to add custom colors..look for the second `CUSTOMIZE-FOR-YOU` token, and add your own colors!
 ```zsh
 $ vi ~/.config/zsh/custom-man.zsh
 ...